-Competitive Information Sharing and Performance
+Competitive Information Sharing and Performance of Commercial Banks

 Thuo (2016) did a study to determine the effect of sharing of credit information on financial performance of commercial banks in Kenya.
-The researcher employed a descriptive research design whereby all the 43 commercial banks licensed under the banking Act as at 31 December 2015 in Kenya formed the target population.
+The researcher employed a descriptive research design.
 A regression model was used to determine effects of sharing of credit information on banks' performance in financial perspective.
-The study established an insignificant negative relation between credit information sharing assets quality and banks" performance in financial perspective.
-Results also found a negative but significant relation between capital adequacy and financial performance and an insignificant positive relation between liquidity and banks" performance in financial perspective.
-From this study it can be asserted that failure by the commercial banks in sharing credit information increases credit risk, which in turn reduces banks" financial performance.
+The study established an insignificant negative relation between credit information sharing assets quality and banks' performance in financial perspective.
+Results also found a negative but significant relation between capital adequacy and financial performance and an insignificant positive relation between liquidity and banks' performance in financial perspective.
+From this study it can be asserted that failure by the commercial banks in sharing credit information increases credit risk, which in turn reduces banks' financial performance.
 There is need for the management of the commercial banks in Kenya to set up appropriate mechanisms of sharing credit information in order to reduce credit risk and enhance their financial performance.
 Thuo (2016) concentrated on credit information sharing assets quality and capital adequacy as study variables not competitiveness in sharing information, credit scoring and efficiency in information sharing which is the focus of the current study.

-Kwambai and Wandera (2013) in the study on the effects of credit information sharing on nonperforming loans in Kenya using Kenya commercial bank as the case study in a 5-year period between 2007 to 2012.
+Kwambai and Wandera (2013) in the study on the effects of credit information sharing on nonperforming loans in Kenya using Kenya commercial bank.
 The study specifically aimed at establishing the trend of bad loans before and after the introduction of CRB, to identify the factors that account for bad loans and to determine the economic sector that records higher bad loans and the efforts taken to reduce the risk in this sector.
 Descriptive case research design approach and stratified proportionate random sampling technique was used to select the sample.
 Quantitative data was analyzed using descriptive statistical tools such as the mean and the percentiles while qualitative data was analyzed using content analysis.
 The study established that credit information sharing led to overall reduction in the operating costs associated with debt approval and collection.
 With CIS mechanisms the number of staff employed in the credit department will reduce based on the fact that fewer staff will be required to approve loans and as such the commercial banks to reduce the staff cost by reducing the number of staff involved in loan approval and collection.
 This implies that banks should come up with strong and appropriate measures that will guide the credit information sharing to boost their overall financial performance.
-The study by Kwambai and Wandera focused on the level of NPL before and after introduction of credit information sharing.
-The current study looks into the efficiency of credit scoring and information sharing and its effect on loan disbursement and bank performance
+The study by focused on the level of NPL before and after introduction of credit information sharing.
+The current study looks into the efficiency of credit scoring and information sharing and its effect on loan disbursement and bank performance negatively related to credit information sharing, lending rate and total loans.

-Nyangweso (2013) did a study on the relationship between credit information sharing and loan performance of commercial banks in Kenya.
-Descriptive and correlation research designs were employed.
-The study established that loan performance as measured by loan default rate is negatively related to credit information sharing, lending rate and total loans.
 The study concluded that sharing of credit information in credit appraisal is of great significance in loan recovery.
 The management of the commercial banks in Kenya, should have clear policies and guidelines to govern loan disbursement and loan recovery.
 Proper credit appraisal should be done before granting a loan facility to a customer through the use of credit information sharing platform that is established by the Central Bank of Kenya.
-The study by Nyangweso (2013)

-focused on the relationship between credit information sharing and loan performance and not similar variable as those in this study.
+The study focused on the relationship between credit information sharing and loan performance and not similar variable as those in current study.